Differences Between Various School & College Formats

 Community Colleges

-Community colleges can be viewed as a complete educational institution or as a stepping stone.
-For example, when you go to a community college, you can enter a degree program there and be done in two years.
-You’ll graduate with an associate’s degree or a certificate and will be ready to enter the job market.
-Usually, this educational path is used by those that wish to enter a specific career quickly.
+Community colleges can be viewed as a complete educational institution, or as a stepping stone to a larger university.
+Students attending a community college, can enter a degree program and graduate within two years with an accredited Associate's degree or certification that will prepare them for immediate entry into the job market.
+This educational path is typically used by students who are pursuing a specific course of studies with the intention of fast tracking into a career.

 Liberal Arts